crystallabs/virtualtime/README.md

 As long as VirtualDate is materialized (i.e. has specific Y/M/D values), then changing any of those values will update `weekday` and `jd` automatically.
-Similarly, setting Julian Day Number will automatically update Y/M/D and cause the date to become materialized.
+Similarly, setting Julian Day Number will automatically update Y/M/D (and implicitly also weekday), and cause the date to become materialized.

 Altogether, the described syntax allows for specifying simple but functionally intricate rules, of which just some of them are: